 Housing prices in the Windy City projected to nominally increase and sales growth predicted to slightly decline.
 With market conditions like these, investing in rental property in Chicago could be a smart move this year, with more households in Chicago renting instead of owning.

 “Gateway” real estate markets like Chicago are an elite group of powerhouse U.S. cities with high liquidity, large economies, influential culture and international brand recognition.

 While all are praised for being wise investments, their steep prices make them out of reach for the emerging investor.
+Except for one.

+Property investors looking for an approachable gateway location have a no-brainer option in Chicago.
 It boasts a powerful economy like coastal markets New York and Los Angeles, though some residents might find it cleaner than the former and kinder than the latter.

 Nicknamed Chicagoland and the Windy City, Chicago is the third most populous U.S. city, has the third busiest airport, and is centrally located to all its sister gateways.
 It also happens to be way more affordable.

 Here’s a little research into the Chicago market and why it could be a nice nest for your real estate investment dollars.

 The population of the City of Chicago increased by 2% over the past 10 years, according to the most recent census report analyzed in the Chicago Sun-Times.
 The city is still the 3rd largest in the U.S., right behind New York and Los Angeles.